Fluxonium Qubits in a Flip-Chip Package: Introduction

 Superconducting circuits are one of the leading quantum computing platforms due to the orders-of-magnitude growth in coherence times \cite{Devoret2013SuperconductingOutlook, Kjaergaard2020SuperconductingPlay} and a path to scalability derived from existing CMOS technologies \cite{Schoelkopf2008WiringSystems}.
 To date, superconducting quantum processors composed of many tens of qubits have been demonstrated \cite{Arute2019QuantumProcessor, Zhang2022High-fidelityQubits}.
 A fault-tolerant quantum computer capable of solving classically intractable problems would require millions of physical qubits \cite{Fowler2012SurfaceComputation}.
 This number can be lowered by improving the qubit performance.
 Nevertheless, the need for scaling up remains.

-At present, a major obstacle to scaling is the overhead related to routing the multitude of connections required for qubit control and readout in a planar architecture.
-The main challenges arise from signal crosstalk between qubits and the conflicting requirement of coupling high-Q qubits to lossier control and readout circuitry \cite{Brecht2016MultilayerComputing}.
+A major obstacle to scaling is the overhead related to routing the multitude of lines for qubit control and readout in a planar architecture.
+The main challenges arise from signal crosstalk between qubits and the conflicting requirement of coupling high-Q qubits to lossier control and readout circuitry.
 Additionally, we expect that new qubit control methods will be necessary to realize large-scale quantum processors, since the power consumption and physical overhead of conventional analog microwave control is daunting.
-An example is single flux quantum (SFQ) technology, where the qubits are controlled using digital voltage pulses \cite{McDermott2018Quantum-classicalLogic, Leonard2019DigitalQubit}.
-In this case, classical SFQ-driving circuits localized on a coprocessor chip at cryogenic temperatures could greatly reduce the level of instrumentation overhead.
+One example is single flux quantum (SFQ) technology, where the qubits are controlled using digital voltage pulses \cite{McDermott2018Quantum-classicalLogic, Leonard2019DigitalQubit}, which would greatly reduce the level of instrumentation overhead.

-A way to scale up from the planar level is to utilize multiple circuit layers; separating the quantum and classical circuitry \cite{Rosenberg20173DQubits, Foxen2018QubitInterconnects, Dunsworth2018ADevices}.
-One approach is the flip-chip package, where a carrier chip that is responsible for qubit control and readout is bump-bonded to the quantum chip (flip-chip), which is flipped such that it faces the carrier.
-The two chips are separated by vacuum or a chip interposer, and the qubit drive lines and readout resonators couple capacitively to the qubit.
+A way to scale up from the planar level is to utilize multiple circuit layers; separating the quantum and classical circuitry \cite{Brecht2016MultilayerComputing,Foxen2018QubitInterconnects, Dunsworth2018ADevices}.
+One approach is the flip-chip package, where a carrier chip responsible for qubit control and readout is bump-bonded to the quantum chip (flip-chip), which is flipped such that it faces the carrier.
+The two chips are separated by vacuum or a chip interposer, and the qubit control lines and readout resonators couple capacitively or inductively to the qubit.